Gimerbone/Sakulawargi-Development/README.md

 ### Important Notes
 AuthMe plugin uses MariaDB as remote database, please change it and link it to your own database.
-Other plugin like FastLogin is configured to use local database, you can change it though if you want.
+Other plugin like FastLogin is configured to use local database, like SQLite or H2.
+Since it works fine, you don't have to change it, but feel free to do that if you want to.

 ## License